How was Berlin Community Radio started? How did your show appear there?

-What atmosphere on the dance floor do you like the most?
+What kind of atmosphere on the dance floor do you like the most?

-Intimate and friendly – the main thing is that everyone could feel free, open and do anything they want.
+An intimate and friendly one.
+The main thing is that everyone should feel free, open, and be able to do anything they want.

-Tell us about the mix that you did for us.
+Tell us about the mix you recorded for us.

-I tried to accommodate many different rhythms in it, so mixing turned out to be quite unique.
-I also wanted to create some dark and mysterious mood.
-Many ups and downs can be spotted here, I think that such form is more interesting to be listened to at home.
+I tried to accommodate a lot of different rhythms in it, so the mixing turned out to be quite unique.
+I also wanted to create a dark and mysterious mood.
+Many ups and downs can be spotted here, and I think that such form is more interesting to be listened to at home.
 Although the mix includes several nostalgic rave tracks, I don’t see any reason to imitate the club atmosphere in podcasts.

 What is rave for you?

 I want it to sound like in Fiorucci Made Me Hardcore short film.

-Do you love playing experimental music at parties?
+Do you like playing experimental music at parties?

-Yes, but rather in the beginning of a party or when a chance comes along.
-I really enjoy the moments in the middle of a party, when you can put absolutely non-dance track and it still works – it's magic.
+Yes, but only at the beginning of a party or when an appropriate chance comes along.
+I really enjoy the moments when you can play absolutely non-dance tracks and it still works.
+It is magic.

 How did you learn about Cxema?

-One day I came across photos from the party.
+One day I came across some photos from the party.
 It looked extremely cool.